openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 When to use an Open edX Event?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use an Open edX Event when you need to:
+Use an Open edX Event when but not limited to:

 - Trigger custom logic or processing in response to specific actions within the platform, e.g., updating a search index after a course block is modified.
 - Communicate, synchronize, or coordinate with other components or services based on specific events or actions, e.g., send certificate data from LMS to credentials service to keep models up to date.